David J. Eicher

 David John Eicher (born August 7, 1961) is an American editor, writer, and popularizer of astronomy and space.
-He has been editor-in-chief of Astronomy magazine since 2002.
-He is author, coauthor, or editor of 23 books on science and American history and is known for having founded a magazine on astronomical observing, Deep Sky Monthly, when he was a 15-year-old high school student.
+He was editor-in-chief of Astronomy magazine between 2002 and 2025.
+He is author, coauthor, or editor of 23 books on science and American history and founded a magazine on astronomical observing, Deep Sky Monthly, when he was a 15-year-old high school student.

 Eicher is also a historian, having researched and written extensively about the American Civil War.

 Professional career

 Eicher began his career at AstroMedia Corp., the magazine's publisher, in September 1982 as assistant editor of Astronomy Magazine and editor of Deep Sky.
 In 1985, Kalmbach Publishing Co., the Milwaukee publisher of Model Railroader, Trains, and other titles, bought AstroMedia Corp.
 Eicher's role in the magazine deepened as he worked on many science stories as well as observing pieces and by decade's end, the company moved to Waukesha, Wisconsin, near Milwaukee, and by that time Eicher was promoted to associate editor.

 He published his first books, The Universe from Your Backyard (a compilation of deep-sky observing stories first published in Astronomy), and Deep-Sky Observing with Small Telescopes, an anthology about clusters, nebulae, and galaxies.
 In 1992, the company decided to cease publishing Deep Sky.
 Although Eicher has stated that he enjoyed editing this smaller magazine, it became clear that to progress further on Astronomy, he had to give up the smaller journal.
 At its peak, however, and at the time of its discontinuance, Deep Sky swelled to a circulation of 14,000.
 Within a span of six weeks in 1996, Eicher was promoted successively to senior editor and then to managing editor.
 After six years as managing editor, in 2002 Eicher became the sixth editor-in-chief of Astronomy Magazine.
 As of 2025, he has stepped down from his role as editor.